kragen/derctuo/markdown/pyrolysis-3d-printing.md

 Aluminum: nitrate (74%, decomposes at 150°) and sulfate (36%,
 decomposes below 900° to SO₃ and cubic γ-alumina) are highly soluble.
-Also occurs in soluble aluminates, but there is no aluminate of ammonia, so you can't get alumina by calcining it; strontium aluminate is a glow-in-the-dark pigment and a refractory cement good to 2000°.
+Also occurs in soluble aluminates, but there is no aluminate of ammonia, so you can’t get alumina by calcining it; strontium aluminate is a glow-in-the-dark pigment and a refractory cement good to 2000°.

 Chromium: ammonium dichromate is fairly soluble.
-Chromium(III) nitrate and especially sulfate are highly soluble; hexavalent chromium oxide too, but we don't want that.
+Chromium(III) nitrate and especially sulfate are highly soluble; hexavalent chromium oxide too, but we don’t want that.

 Boric acid is fairly soluble in water at 100°, nearly half as much at 50° (13% or so)